 Thus, the elimination of the old pan control would leave users with no way to pan the image on the Design System page!

-Fortunately, Google gave us advance notice of this impending change, and we have been working on a solution, so that users have the ability to pan the image, and ALSO mark multiple panels for deletion if they desire.
+Fortunately, Google gave us advance notice of this impending change, and we have been working on a solution so that users can pan the image, and ALSO mark multiple panels for deletion if they desire.

 With the new approach, the Design System page will, by default, respond to click-and-drag the way that all other Google Maps pages respond: clicking and dragging will pan the image.
-But if a user wants to use click-and-drag to draw a rectangle and delete panels, the user will simply DOUBLE-CLICK the mouse anywhere in the image, to toggle the “mode.”
+But if a user wants to use click-and-drag to draw a rectangle and delete panels, the user will only DOUBLE-CLICK the mouse anywhere in the image, to toggle the “mode.”
 Then, clicking and dragging will NOT pan the image — it will draw a rectangle.
 To restore the previous mode (for panning), the user will simple DOUBLE-CLICK again.
-(And remember — you can still mark an individual single panel for deletion, by clicking the panel.)
+(And remember — you can still mark each panel for deletion by clicking it.)

-We’ll be rolling out this new change shortly, so that no functionality is suddenly lost when Google makes their change in August.
+We’ll be rolling out this new change shortly so that no functionality is suddenly lost when Google makes their changes to Google Map in August.